 For whatever reason, some clients are known to make outlandish demands.
 These demands are harder to deflect when you are first starting out because you need the business.
 But as you become more established, you need to know when to be the nice guy and when to say no. The problem with being nice all the time is that it sets a precedent.
 You’ll say “sure, I can knock that out by tomorrow” because, what the heck, today is a slow day.
 The next time the client has a quick need, they won’t understand why you can’t help them out as quickly as you did the last time.
 If clients become too accustomed to quick turnarounds, they will start shuffling their internal deadlines around the expectation that you will be available at the last minute, and that is when you really get into trouble.

 3. Do not apologize for your rates

-It doesn’t really matter what other agencies charge as long as you trust that your rates are a fair price for the service you are providing.
+It doesn’t really matter what other web development agencies charge as long as you trust that your rates are a fair price for the service you are providing.
 You know your business better than anyone else and what rates you need to charge to be successful.
 You are far better off taking on clients who want to work with you, regardless of the cost.
 Standing behind your rates and your work tells the client that you are confident and able.
 Being thrown into a pool of lowest bidders is insulting and a waste of time.